wkgcass/Latte-lang/README.md

 		Compiler() + '...cp...' >> '...output...' compile filesInDirectory('...source...')

 	You can write a `script` to configure the settings.
-Check [build.lts](https://github.com/wkgcass/LessTyping/blob/master/src/main/resources/build.lts) for more info.
+Check [build.lts](https://github.com/wkgcass/Latte-lang/blob/master/src/main/resources/build.lts) for more info.

 #Scripts

 * you can run a script directly

-		lesstyping -s script-location script-arguments...
+		latte -s script-location script-arguments...

 or: